 - Direct debit: A direct debit is a financial transaction in which one person or company withdraws funds from another person’s bank account.
 This takes all of the hassle out of paying your rent, as we do the work for you.

-- Online: You can pay via All Pay by clicking the link at the top of this page.
+- MyTaff: You can pay your rent through the app by clicking the link at the top of this page.
 To download the app onto your phone search ‘MyTaff’ in your app store.